VTrans/vtp3-final-documents/Parking Lot.md

 #Internal Requests
 - Lots of requests to enhance the map with internal requirements (I need this layer to do ___ too), although not necessarily what the public wants too
+- Lots of requests to augment the public map with internal style data.
+- Will Portal address these issues?
+Serve as an internal way to DL the data

 Performance Dashboards